 IBI-350 International Trade and Finance

-Survey of analytical and institutional aspects of international trade and finance; includes current theoretical and empirical approaches to international economic and business relations.
+This course is a survey of the analytical and institutional aspects of international trade and finance.
+The historical and contextual elements are the foundation for the examination of current theoretical and empirical approaches to international economic and business relations.